chaunceygardiner/weewx-loopdata/docs/sample-skin.md

 literals in `realtime_updater.inc` for the canvases, which cannot read css variables.
 Retune it freely — the windrose and the dials share a face radius, so they read as one size whatever you do to the colors.

+`RAMP`'s six shades are stops on a curve rather than one colour per band:
+`bandColor` samples them for however many speed bands your `windrose_bands` produces, so the calmest band is always the first stop and the windiest always the last, and six bands get the six stops exactly.

 [Building a live page](build-a-live-page.html) walks through the same pattern for your own skin.